-- 3. Before certification of the plan of subdivision for each stage, a Bushfire Management Plan must be submitted to and endorsed by the Responsible Authority.
-The plan must show the following information, unless otherwise agreed in writing by the CFA and the Responsible Authority: - Bushfire defendable space setbacks as follows: - o A 2 metre bushfire defendable space setback from the front boundary of lots 1-13. - A 5 metre bushfire defendable space setback from the western boundary of lots within Stage 1. - A bushfire defendable space setback from the eastern boundary of lots within Stage 2 in accordance with condition 15. - The design and layout of the subdivision, including; - o lot layout. - road design. - o pedestrian and vehicular access points. - o building setbacks for each lot in accordance with the building envelope plan. - The location of nearby hazards within 150m of the subdivision boundary. - The location of any bushfire hazards that will be retained or created on the land within the subdivision.
+- 3-2.
+Before certification of the plan of subdivision for each stage, a Bushfire Management Plan must be submitted to and endorsed by the Responsible Authority.
+The plan must show the following information, unless otherwise agreed in writing by the CFA and the Responsible Authority: - Bushfire defendable space setbacks as follows: - o A 2 metre bushfire defendable space setback from the front boundary of lots 1-13. - $\circ~$ A 5 metre bushfire defendable space setback from the western boundary of lots within Stage 1. - $\circ~$ A bushfire defendable space setback from the eastern boundary of lots within Stage 2 in accordance with condition 15. - · The design and layout of the subdivision, including; - o lot layout. - o road design. - o pedestrian and vehicular access points. - o building setbacks for each lot in accordance with the building envelope plan. - $\bullet \quad \text{The location of nearby hazards within 150m of the subdivision boundary}.$

 Date issued: Date permit comes into operation: Signature for the responsible authority:

 (or if no date is specified, the permit

 comes into operation on the same day as

 the amendment to which the permit

 applies comes into operation)

+·

 Permit No.: T190728 Page 2 of 21

-- The location of any areas of vegetation within the subdivision not located on private land that will be managed to a low threat condition, including the reserves. - The minimum setback distance of any development from the bushfire hazard for defendable space purposes where vegetation will be managed. - Notations of vegetation management standards and when vegetation management will occur i.e. annually, quarterly, during the fire danger period. - Vegetation must be managed within any area of defendable space to the following standard: - Grass must be short cropped and maintained during the declared fire danger period. - All leaves and vegetation debris must be removed at regular intervals during the declared fire danger period. - Within 10 metres of a building, flammable objects must not be located close to the vulnerable parts of the building. - Plants greater than 10 centimetres in height must not be placed within 3 metres of a window or glass feature of the building. - Shrubs must not be located under the canopy of trees. - Individual and clumps of shrubs must not exceed 5 square metres in area and must be separated by at least 5 metres. - Trees must not overhang or touch any elements of buildings. - o The canopy of trees must be separated by at least 5 metres. - O There must be a clearance of at least 2 metres between the lowest tree branches and ground level. - Details of any other bushfire protection measures that are to be adopted at the site. - Nominate that any building on a new lot will be required to be designed and constructed to a minimum standard of Bushfire Attack Level (BAL) 12.5.
+- The location of any bushfire hazards that will be retained or created on the land within the subdivision. - The location of any areas of vegetation within the subdivision not located on private land that will be managed to a low threat condition, including the reserves. - The minimum setback distance of any development from the bushfire hazard for defendable space purposes where vegetation will be managed. - Notations of vegetation management standards and when vegetation management will occur i.e. annually, quarterly, during the fire danger period. - Vegetation must be managed within any area of defendable space to the following standard: - Grass must be short cropped and maintained during the declared fire danger period. - All leaves and vegetation debris must be removed at regular intervals during the declared fire danger period. - Within 10 metres of a building, flammable objects must not be located close to the vulnerable parts of the building. - Plants greater than 10 centimetres in height must not be placed within 3 metres of a window or glass feature of the building. - o Shrubs must not be located under the canopy of trees. - Individual and clumps of shrubs must not exceed 5 square metres in area and must be separated by at least 5 metres. - o Trees must not overhang or touch any elements of buildings. - o The canopy of trees must be separated by at least 5 metres. - There must be a clearance of at least 2 metres between the lowest tree branches and ground level. - Details of any other bushfire protection measures that are to be adopted at the site. - Nominate that any building on a new lot will be required to be designed and constructed to a minimum standard of Bushfire Attack Level (BAL) 12.5.

-Date issued: Date permit comes into operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation)
+Date permit comes into operation: Signature for the responsible authority:

+(or if no date is specified, the permit

+comes into operation on the same day as

+the amendment to which the permit

+applies comes into operation)

+Permit No.: T190728 Page 3 of 21